 • Total tax withheld and paid to HMRC.

-• The agent's identifying details so the landlord can cross-reference.
+• Your identifying details so the landlord can cross-reference.

 The landlord uses the NRL6 to claim credit for the withheld tax against the full UK income tax liability on their self-assessment return.
-The credit is essential; without an NRL6 the landlord cannot reconcile their non-resident self-assessment filing.
-Late issue of the NRL6 attracts a separate penalty from the quarterly return failures and, more practically, drives client complaints because it stops the landlord from completing their SA return on time.
+That credit is essential: without an NRL6 the landlord cannot reconcile their non-resident self-assessment filing.
+Issue it late and you attract a separate penalty from the quarterly return failures, and, more practically, a wave of client complaints, because the landlord cannot complete their SA return on time without it.

 Apportionment when NRL1 approval arrives mid-quarter

-The agent must identify the exact date HMRC's NRL1 approval letter is received (not the date HMRC issued it, and not the date the landlord forwarded a copy; the operative date is the agent's receipt).
-From that date onward, the agent pays rent gross without withholding.
-Rent collected before that date in the same quarter is withheld at the standard rate.
+You need the exact date you received HMRC's NRL1 approval letter, not the date HMRC issued it and not the date the landlord forwarded a copy.
+The operative date is your receipt.
+From that date onward you pay rent gross without withholding, and rent collected before it in the same quarter is withheld at the standard rate.

-Practical workflow: the moment the approval letter arrives at the agency, log the date in the property file, switch the rent payment instruction in the property-management system, brief the accounts team, and prepare a covering note for the next NRL2 narrating the apportionment.
-Continuing to withhold after the approval date causes over-withholding; the landlord then has to reclaim the over-withheld tax through their SA return, which delays their cash flow and creates client friction.
+The moment the approval letter arrives at the agency, log the date in the property file, switch the rent payment instruction in your property-management system, brief the accounts team, and prepare a covering note for the next NRL2 setting out the apportionment.
+Keep withholding after the approval date and you over-withhold; the landlord then has to reclaim the excess through their SA return, which delays their cash flow and creates friction with you.

-Where the approval letter never arrives at the agent (a common failure point: the landlord receives it and forgets to forward), the agent continues to withhold.
-The landlord's recourse is to send the agent a copy of the approval letter; the operational duty is on the agent's receipt, not on HMRC's issue.
+Where the approval letter never reaches you (a common failure point: the landlord receives it and forgets to forward it), you keep withholding.
+The landlord's recourse is to send you a copy, because the operational duty turns on your receipt, not on HMRC's issue.

 The tenant-as-duty-holder scenario

-Where no agent is appointed and the rent paid exceeds £100 per week, the tenant takes on the duty.
+Where no agent is appointed and the rent paid exceeds £100 per week, the duty falls on the tenant.
 The mechanic is the same as the agent's, scaled to a single landlord.
+If that tenant is you, the steps below are yours.

-Worked example: Catherine rents a Birmingham flat at £1,500 per month direct from her landlord, who lives in Hong Kong.
+Catherine rents a Birmingham flat at £1,500 per month direct from her landlord, who lives in Hong Kong.
 No agent is involved.
-Catherine's rent (equivalent to £346 per week) exceeds the £100 threshold, so she is the NRL duty-holder.
-She registers with the NRL Centre, files an NRL2 each quarter showing £4,500 of gross rent received (the rent the landlord receives from her, not adjusted for any "deductions" because she has no expenses to deduct), pays £900 (20% of £4,500) to HMRC each quarter, and issues the landlord an NRL6 at year-end showing the £3,600 of tax withheld for the year.
+Her rent (equivalent to £346 per week) exceeds the £100 threshold, so she is the NRL duty-holder.
+She registers with the NRL Centre, files an NRL2 each quarter showing £4,500 of gross rent received (the rent the landlord receives from her, with no "deductions" because she has no expenses to deduct), pays £900 (20% of £4,500) to HMRC each quarter, and issues the landlord an NRL6 at year-end showing the £3,600 of tax withheld for the year.

-The tenant-as-duty-holder scenario is rare for managed lettings but common for direct corporate lets and for tenants of small-portfolio landlords who emigrate without engaging an agent.
-The tenant's main exposure is personal liability for unwithheld tax if they continue to pay gross after the landlord becomes non-resident.
+This is rare for managed lettings but common for direct corporate lets and for tenants of small-portfolio landlords who emigrate without engaging an agent.
+The tenant's main exposure is personal liability for unwithheld tax if they keep paying gross after the landlord becomes non-resident.

 Regulation 10: personal liability of the agent

-Regulation 10 of SI 1995/2902 is the central exposure of the agent role.
-Where tax should have been withheld but was not, HMRC may assess the agent personally for the unwithheld amount.
-The agent's own corporate structure does not shield the responsible individual; in a sole-trader agency, the individual is liable.
-In a limited company agency, the company is liable but HMRC's discovery and recovery framework can extend to directors where the company has insufficient assets and there is evidence of culpable conduct.
+Regulation 10 of SI 1995/2902 is the central exposure of the agent role, and it is the one to take seriously.
+Where tax should have been withheld but was not, HMRC may assess you personally for the unwithheld amount.
+Your corporate structure does not shield the responsible individual: in a sole-trader agency, you are liable.
+In a limited company agency, the company is liable, but HMRC's discovery and recovery framework can reach directors where the company has insufficient assets and there is evidence of culpable conduct.

-Agent unaware the landlord became non-resident.
-The landlord emigrates without telling the agent.
-The agent continues to pay gross.
-HMRC subsequently issues an assessment for the back-tax.
-Defence: the agent had no reasonable means of knowing.
-Practical: depends on contractual obligations in the management agreement to notify changes of residence; absent that, the discovery-and-mitigation conversation with HMRC is genuinely difficult.
+You did not know the landlord became non-resident.
+The landlord emigrates without telling you, you keep paying gross, and HMRC later issues an assessment for the back-tax.
+Your defence is that you had no reasonable means of knowing, which in practice depends on whether the management agreement obliged the landlord to notify a change of residence.
+Without that clause, the discovery-and-mitigation conversation with HMRC is genuinely difficult.

-Agent computed deductions too aggressively.
-The agent deducted expenses that did not meet the reasonable-belief test (personal expenses, capital items, expenses for a different property).
-The under-withheld portion is recovered from the agent.
-Mitigation: the agent's records, the reasonable-belief contemporaneous notes, and the standard categorisation discipline all reduce exposure.
+You computed deductions too aggressively.
+You deducted expenses that did not meet the reasonable-belief test (personal expenses, capital items, expenses for a different property), and the under-withheld portion is recovered from you.
+Your records, the contemporaneous reasonable-belief notes, and a consistent categorisation discipline all reduce the exposure.

-Agent failed to register.
-An agent that takes on a non-resident landlord and never registers operates outside the scheme and never files an NRL2.
-Where HMRC discovers the position, the full historic under-withholding (for as long as the agent operated outside the scheme) is the agent's exposure.
-No time limit applies for unprompted discovery; HMRC can go back further than the standard 4 or 6 year SA discovery windows.
+You failed to register.
+Take on a non-resident landlord, never register, and you operate outside the scheme and never file an NRL2.
+When HMRC discovers it, the full historic under-withholding, for as long as you were outside the scheme, is yours.
+No time limit applies for unprompted discovery, so HMRC can reach back further than the standard 4 or 6 year SA discovery windows.

-The mitigation pattern is the same in each: register early, document the reasonable-belief basis for every deduction, get NRL1 letters in writing the moment they arrive, and engage with HMRC promptly if an exposure emerges.
-The agency's professional indemnity policy may or may not cover regulatory liabilities of this kind; check the policy.
+The mitigation is the same in each case: register early, document the reasonable-belief basis for every deduction, get NRL1 letters in writing the moment they arrive, and engage with HMRC promptly if an exposure emerges.
+Your professional indemnity policy may or may not cover regulatory liabilities of this kind, so check it.

 Record-keeping

-Six years from the end of the tax year is the standard retention period for NRL agent records, extending where the agent is aware of an open enquiry.
-For each landlord, the agent should keep:
+Six years from the end of the tax year is the standard retention period for NRL agent records, extending where you are aware of an open enquiry.
+For each landlord, keep:

 • Gross rent received: date, amount, source bank account.